-- If you’re playing a disc game, you can clean the disc with a soft clean and slightly damp cloth, then try and see if it works again.
+- If you’re playing a disk game, you can clean the disk with a soft clean and slightly damp cloth, then try and see if it works again.

 - Clear the cache on your Xbox by pressing and holding down the power button to turn off your console, unplug the power cable from the console and press the power button to drain the battery.
 Connect the power cable again and wait till the light turns orange (from white), and turn on your console again.

-- Play the disc on another console and see if the issue is the disc or the console’s disc drive
+- Play the disk on another console and see if the issue is the disk or the console’s disk drive

-- Ensure Blu-ray player app is properly installed, and is from the same region you bought your console.
+- Ensure the Blu-ray player app is properly installed and is from the same region you bought your console.

 2. Change power modes and power cycle the console

-- Press the Xbox button to open guide
+- Press the Xbox button to open the guide

 - Perform a hard power cycle by holding down the Xbox button for 10 seconds, then press the button again to restart it

-- Try the disc again and wait to see if the Xbox One console will read it.
+- Try the disk again and wait to see if the Xbox One console will read it.
 If it reads, revert back to Instant-On power mode

 3. Reposition your console